 - Maddie’s Fund, a leader in the No Kill movement, has since expanded upon those standards and has developed a best-in-class shelter reporting system.

 Our Standard of Pet Care

-The consensus has been that animal shelters should have the same standard of pet care as the general public in the communities they serve.
+The consensus has been that animal shelters, at a minimum, should have the same standard of pet care as the general public in the communities they serve.
 Defining a community’s Standard of Pet Care is required to interpret these reports and understand an organization or community’s lifesaving progress and commitment to No Kill.

 A community’s Standard of Pet Care is shown through a Pet Evaluation Matrix (PEM), which lists specific medical and behavioral conditions that animals face.
 Each condition falls into one of four categories:

-These categories are defined based on the standard of care an individual pet owner would provide their pet.
+These categories are defined based on the standard of care individual pet owners in their community would provide to their pets.

 For example, in most communities:

 - A geriatric animal without other diseases would be classified as Healthy

 - A pet with an ear mite infection would be classified as Treatable-Rehabilitatable.